Team

 Noah Reckhorn, B.S.

-Noah Reckhorn joined the Medicinal Chemistry Knowledge Center in August 2023, where he currently works for the Innovative Medicines Accelerator program in the synthesis of small molecules.
+Noah Reckhorn joined the Medicinal Chemistry Nucleus in August 2023, where he currently works for the Innovative Medicines Accelerator program in the synthesis of small molecules.
 Prior to this role, Noah completed his Bachelor of Science degree in Chemistry as well as his Bachelor of Engineering degree in Chemical Engineering at Vanderbilt University, focusing his research on small molecule synthesis for ligand design.

 Postdoctoral Fellows:

 James Baumann, Ph.D.
-Postdoctoral Scholar

 Postdoctoral Scholar